RuneBlaze/runeblaze.github.io/portfolio.md

 <img src="/assets/images/banners/dragonspirits.png" alt="Dragon Spirits"/>

 - A Pokemon-inspired game but heavily focused on dragons and a nostalgic school life.
-- I was once the lead programmer of the game, finishing much of its core battle system.
+- I served as the lead programmer of the game, did the work of all its core battle system.
 - Made in RPG Maker VX Ace (at the end of the gradual extinction of this engine) with a lot of Ruby.

 ----